mcneel/computeclient_js/docs/Curve.rst

    Used to quickly find short curves.

    :param float tolerance: Length threshold value for "shortness".
-   :param rhino3dm.Interval subdomain: The test is performed on the interval that is the intersection of subdomain with Domain()
+   :param rhino3dm.Interval subdomain: The test is performed on the interval that is the intersection of sub-domain with Domain()
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: True if the length of the curve is <= tolerance.